wintrover/CVFactory/README.md

 - **PostgreSQL Database Issue Resolution:** Analyzed logs related to shared memory conflicts and Patroni shutdowns to diagnose and address database startup issues.
 - **Cloudflare Caching Consistency Improvement:** To resolve issues where static file changes (like CSS) were not immediately reflected after deployment, we implemented a cache purging script using the Cloudflare API and integrated it into the deployment process.
 Enhanced logging was also added to the script to track the success/failure of cache purging operations.

+## 🎉 v1.1.1 Release Notes

+This release addresses the issue of broken CSS in the deployment environment and adds Whitenoise configuration for correct static file serving and cache busting.
+Additionally, static file related errors in the local development environment have been fixed.

+**Key Changes:**

+*   **Improved Static File Serving:** Introduced Whitenoise and added relevant configurations to resolve the issue where CSS files were not loading correctly in the deployment environment.
+*   **Enabled Cache Busting:** Configured Whitenoise's cache busting feature to ensure that changes to static files (HTML, CSS, JavaScript) are immediately reflected without browser cache issues.
+*   **Local Development Environment Error Fix:** Added an empty `script.js` file to resolve the 404 error that occurred because the file was missing.

+**Impact:**

+*   CSS is displayed correctly in the deployed application.
+*   Latest content is applied after static file changes without needing to force refresh the cache.
+*   The 404 error related to `script.js` no longer occurs in the local development environment.

 ## 🚀 Getting Started

 ### Prerequisites